idealius/chesscellavg/readme.md

 python chesscellavg.py --pgnfile myfile.pgn --screen_width 1920 --screen_height 1080 --search_mode 1 --piece_type P --piece_color white --timeout 5
 ```

+<<<<<<< HEAD
-I found a very large file (around 300 MB of only GM play from what I can tell mostly from 2011-2021) there is said to be some duplicates of games in there, but I think the trends are very easy to notice about pawn positioning:
+I found a very large file (around 300 MB of only GM play from what I can tell mostly from 2011-2021) there is said to be some duplicates of games in there, but I think the trends are very easy to notice about patterns for pawn positioning:

 ![what it looks like](gamesofgms_black_wins_black_pov.png?raw=true "what it looks like")